27 Mar 2020

 Picture those pathogens invading your body, making you feel tired, sluggish and pretty rotten.
 Sound familiar?
-We have all had unfortunate days like these, but is it possible to intervene and strengthen your immune system to fight off these germs?
+We have all had unfortunate days like these, and may unfortunately be beginning to experience more.
+But is it possible to intervene and strengthen your immune system to fight off infection?
 Will it help if you make changes to your diet?
 Start taking food supplements?
 Make lifestyle changes to support a stronger immune response?
-Well, read on, because I am going to give you a guide to prepare your immune system as much as possible against those nasty viruses!
+Read our guide so you know which factors you can influence to prepare your immune system as much as possible against nasty viruses.

 We all have our super-healthy days, and our not-so-healthy days, but if your bad diet days outnumber your good, then this might affect your immune function.
 Maintaining a good structured healthy diet may be challenging, but if you are someone who finds themselves picking up every bug going around, it is time to take a good look at the food you are feeding your body.
 A high sugar intake, and consumption of processed and fast or ‘convenient’ foods, can unfortunately weaken the immune system.
 These types of foods feed bad bacteria in the gut and this makes for an unhealthy gut environment.
 Many of our immune cells are found in the gut, and so an imbalance could possibly affect immune responses resulting in inflammation in the body.

-A night out with your friends may lead to one, or two, or more… alcoholic bevvies!
-Not only does the aftermath of a night out with your friends not feel quite so good, but alcohol misuse may result in lowered immunity.
-The journal Alcohol Research: Current Reviews (ARCR), found that alcohol disrupts immune pathways in complex and seemingly paradoxical ways.
+Whilst it’s understandable that you might feel more like a drink to destress than usual, be mindful that alcohol misuse may result in lowered immunity.
+It’s been found that alcohol disrupts immune pathways in complex and seemingly paradoxical ways.
 These disruptions can impair the body’s ability to defend against infection, contribute to organ damage associated with alcohol consumption, and can actually impede recovery from tissue injury.4

 Just so you know, here are some useful guidelines to help you monitor your alcohol consumption.
 It is highly advised that both men and women are not to drink more than 14 units of alcohol per week on a regular basis.
 This is achievable by spreading your consumption over a course of 3 or more days if you are someone who tends to drink more than 14 units per week.
 If you are determined to cut down on your alcohol consumption, try to have several drink-free days each week and you are guaranteed to notice a change!6